positlabs/fast-artistic-videos-docker/README.md

 `npm run deploy`: build and deploy the image to your cluster

 ## Connect to the GKE container

 Connect to the container via ssh.

-You can get a command by viewing the [compute engine instances](https://console.cloud.google.com/compute/instances) in the cloud console.
+`npm run gcloud:cluster:auth` to connect kubectl to the cluster

+`kubectl get po` to find the pod id

+`kucbectl exec -it <pod_id> bash` to connect to the pod

 The container will be running in the background when deployed via npm scripts.
 You can connect to it and run commands internally.
 (This is largely for development purposes.
 In production, there would be a REST API or something similar - which would run the docker command.)